Jiawei-Fu/academic_website/content/authors/admin/_index.md

 first_name: Jiawei
 ---

 Hello!
-I am currently a postdoctoral associate in the [Institution for Social and Policy Studies, Yale University](https://isps.yale.edu/), collaborating with Donald Green (Columbia University) and Alan Gerber on political methodology.
+I am an Assistant Professor in the [Department of Political Science at Duke University](https://polisci.duke.edu/).
 I received my Ph.D. from [New York University](https://as.nyu.edu/departments/politics.html).
-In Fall 2025, I will be joining the [Department of Political Science at Duke University](https://polisci.duke.edu/) as an Assistant Professor.
+Before joining Duke, I was a Postdoctoral associate at the [Institution for Social and Policy Studies, Yale University](https://isps.yale.edu/), where I collaborated with Donald Green (Columbia University) and Alan Gerber on political methodology.

 My research primarily focuses on Quantitative Methods---including experimental design, causal mechanisms, and causal inference---as well as Formal Theory.
 Currently, I am working on design-based inference for complex experimental designs in the real-world settings.
 I am especially interested in incorporating mathematical models of human behavior, such as game-theoretic models and social-choice theory, into my quantitative methodological research.